parmanand99/hello-world/README.md

 so SORRY
   SORRY
 and SORRY
-  for not sharng my HACKIIITV hackathon work !
+  for not sharIng my HACKIIITV hackathon work !